2020-05-06

 Mark Pundsack, source: gitlab.com

 So, how does CI / CD work inside the GitHub universe?
-GitHub released Actions in late 2019, which essentially allows you to write tasks that automate and custom the development workflow.
+GitHub released Actions in late 2019, which essentially allows you to write tasks that automate and custom software development lifecycle workflow.
 It’s also free to get started.

 But GitHub does not come with a deployment platform and needs additional applications, such as Heroku.